-(7) Tables
+(5) TABLES

-Type or print each Table double-spaced on a separate sheet.
+Print each Table double-spaced on a separate sheet.
 Do not submit Tables as photographs.
 Number Tables consecutively in Roman numerals (e.g. I, II, III) in the order of their first citation in the text and supply a brief title, which should be shown at the top of each table.
 Give each column a short or abbreviated heading.
 Place Table explanations in the footnotes, not in the heading.
 Explain in footnotes all non-standard abbreviations that are used in each Table.
 Do not use internal horizontal and vertical rules.
+Ensure that all names of authors or the institution do not appear in the Tables.